orkes-io/orkes-conductor-client/docs/worker/README.md

 4. Workers **self-regulate** when busy; they only poll as much as they can handle.
 Backpressure handling is done out of the box.
 5. Workers can be scaled up / down quickly based on the demand by increasing the number of processes.

-## Deploying Workers in production
+## Deploying Workers in Production

 Conductor workers can run in the cloud-native environment or on-prem and can easily be deployed like any other Java application.
 Workers can run a containerized environment, VMs, or bare metal like you would deploy your other Java applications.